 - Cream Cheese Layer – whip up your creamy middle layer and spread it over your pretzel crust.

 - Jello Layer – Create your jello layer and carefully spread it over your cream cheese layer.

 - Chill between each layer and especially after assembled.
 Then cut and serve!

-Just 4 simple steps and you’re ready to enjoy the decadence that is this delicious strawberry pretzel salad.
+Just 4 simple steps and you’re ready to enjoy the decadence that is this delicious strawberry congealed salad.

 How to crush pretzels for strawberry pretzel salad?

 Because you don’t want to powder the pretzels for this recipe, I find the best way to crush them is either using a freezer bag and a rolling pin or a food processor.